solidheron/Shush/README.md

+Here’s an updated **README.md** for your Shush app, incorporating the explanation that it’s an anonymous chat app using text-on-pictures posts for community engagement:

+---

 # Shush App - Source Code

-Welcome to the source code repository for **Shush**, an application designed to [briefly describe the app's primary purpose, e.g., "help users manage notifications and prioritize silence in important moments."].
+Welcome to the source code repository for **Shush**, an anonymous chat application designed to foster community engagement through creative and expressive text-on-picture posts.

 ## Table of Contents
 1. [Overview](#overview)